Top 10 Programming Books Every .NET Developer Should Own

 These programming books are a testament to the author's experience.
 It just goes to show you that these books I list below are exceptional in every way and have stood the test of time in the lines of development and design.

 My post about What Books are Within Your Reach? was dated in 2010 and you know what?

 To this day, a majority of those books are still within my reach and quite valuable.
 They never accumulate dust.

 Now I know what some people are saying.
 You have the Internet at your fingertips, why not use that?

 While the Internet is a great resource, there is something to be said for a solid book that I KNOW has the answers (and sometimes more) within arms reach.
 I'm not saying all material on the Internet is bad, but it does take time to research that topic.
 When I've gone through these programming books and trust the material, I would feel more comfortable reaching for one of these following books/authors.

 On with the list!

-- Patterns of Enterprise Application Architecture By Martin Fowler
+- Patterns of Enterprise Application Architecture (affiliate link) By Martin Fowler

-It's true that this book is a little pricey, but Mr. Fowler has put his experience and knowledge into enterprise application development and this book is an exceptional mark of that programming experience.
+It's true this book is a little pricey, but Mr. Fowler has put his experience and knowledge into enterprise application development and this book is an exceptional mark of his programming experience.